Towards quantum topological data analysis: torsion detection: Quantum Algorithm

 To this end, we point out that there is a relevant attempt in developing classically randomized algorithms to estimate the rank of a matrix \cite{kaltofen1991wiedemann, eberly2017black} over finite field.
-The idea and mechanism of these algorithms are very similar to the stochastic rank estimation method, as they also generate a sequence of vectors with random entries.
+The idea and mechanism of these algorithms are very similar to the stochastic rank estimation method proposed in \cite{ubaru2016fast,ubaru2017fast}, as they also generate a sequence of vectors with random entries.
 The rank of the matrix of interest, say $A$, is deducted from the action of $A$ on these randomized vectors.
+The only difference is that, eventually, the arithmetic operations need to be done modulo p.
 We leave the details of these algorithms in the Appendix \ref{sec: randomizedrankestimation}, where we will provide a concrete procedure of two algorithms to estimate rank, in the infinite case (like $\Rbb,\mathbb{C}$; see Algorithm \ref{algo: rankestimatinginifinite}) and the finite case (like $\mathbb{F}_p$; see Algorithm \ref{algo: rankestimatingfinitefield}).
-In the following, we provide a quantum algorithm for estimating the rank of a block-encoded matrix, based on the classical algorithm (see Algo~\ref{algo: rankestimatingfinitefield} in Appendix \ref{sec: randomizedrankestimation}).
+In the following, we formally describe our quantum algorithm for estimating the rank of a block-encoded matrix in a finite field, based on the classical algorithm Algo~\ref{algo: rankestimatingfinitefield}.